perigord-repos/frontend-challenge/README.md

-# Frontend react test
+# Frontend React challenge

 ## **Introduction**
-We want you to implement a web page, regarding the wireframes provided on the "specs" folder, with a tic-tac-toe game.
+We would like you to implement a web page, regarding the wireframes provided on the "specs" folder and the svg assets in the "assets" folder, with a tic-tac-toe game.
-Feel free to add the tools you might need to the project, such as bundlers and npm dependencies, or just bootstrap the application with create-react-app.
+Feel free to add the dependencies you might need to the project and structure it as you wish, so it's perfectly fine if you create it with create-react-app.

-The layout should be responsive and the game should be playable both in desktop and mobile.
-Feel free to create your own color scheme and design.
+The layout should be responsive but you'll only need to guarantee the game's correct behaviour in desktop.
+Feel also free to create your own (or bootstrap based) color scheme and design.

 The only mandatory tech requirement is the usage of React >= 17.

 This repo should be cloned and your final work should be submitted as a pull request.

- **Tic-tac-toe game main requirements:**
+ **Game main requirements:**
 - Game board/ grid;
-- Number of played games counter;
+- Number of victories by player;
+- Count time per game;
 - Page shows congratulations when players win;
 ___
  **Game rules/ interactions:**